Matoo125/blog/content/post/000-00-00-Animal-as-beings-or-machines.md

 date: 2019-07-25T18:02:47.870Z
 draft: true
 ---
+This is becoming overly complicated, for most people it's enough to have a dog to start believing in animal consciousness.
+They can see personality, emotions, moods, memory, definitely a being that can feel pain and suffer.
+For sure, differences between people and dogs are quite large in some aspects.
+They posses smaller and much less developed brains, their ability for abstract and complex thinking is far behind ours.
+But as with anything else, there are many similarities and then, there are points of critical distinction and other less important distinctions.
 So far I mostly wrote about motivation and meta thinking type of things.
 It's time to get into the meat of it.
 I mean I'm going to write about meat... milk, eggs and more importantly their fakes.

 Abuse of animals on factory farms is one of the biggest challenges we are facing today.
 They are sentient beings with ability to feel pain.
 We have no way of knowing how does pain feels for them and how different is their consciousness from ours.
 Actually that's slightly misleading, even though we are far from certain, there is a lot of evidence pointing into particular direction.